nimtable/iceberg-compaction/README.md

-# Apache Iceberg™ Compaction
+# Compaction Runtime for Apache Iceberg™

-The Apache Iceberg™ Compaction project is a high-performance Iceberg table compaction runtime built on Rust, optimized specifically for large-scale data lakes.
-This tool specializes in compacting Apache Iceberg tables efficiently and safely.
+**Disclaimer:** This project is not affiliated with or endorsed by the Apache Software Foundation.
+“Apache”, “Apache Iceberg”, and related marks are trademarks of the ASF.

+`iceberg-compaction` is a high-performance Rust-based engine that compacts Apache Iceberg™ tables efficiently and safely at scale.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)